diego2094/ai-training/README.md

 - However, that might still not be enough to run it just with `grafana-server`; you may need to run it with `grafana server --homepath "$GF_PATHS_HOME"`.
 - The solution I found was to create an alias to simplify the command.
 You can add `alias grafana='grafana server --homepath="$GF_PATHS_HOME"'` to your `.zshrc` and apply it.
 - Now, you can run Grafana directly with the command `grafana`.

+For this module we used the jarvid-api created for Module5-Lesson1